wumss/seminar/pages/important-information.md

 - Please make the effort to attend as many talks as possible.
 The seminar is about both teaching and learning.

+- Please read [Chris Godsil’s comments] on how to deliver a good talk.